Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 This approach has a couple of problems.

 First, stability is an invariant of the whole delegate definition, not just of the `getValue` method.
 For example, to deduce that `AssignOnce` is stable, we have to ensure that `setValue` does not change the value after the first assignment.
-So verifying the stability of arbitrary user-defined delegates would be hard for the compiler in practice.
-This means the compiler would have to treat stability as a trusted assumption.
+So verifying the stability of arbitrary user-defined delegates would be hard in practice, and the compiler would have to treat it as a trusted assumption.

+This way, a mistake in an implementation of a delegate marked as stable would lead to non-local runtime errors for a code which compiles without any warnings.
+Debugging such errors could become highly complex in practice because one would need to understand:
+* That the error points to a read of a delegated property which is actually a call to `getValue` method of the delegate.
+* That the delegate is marked as stable, but it actually isn't due to a bug.
+* That the compiler has used the unsound assumption of delegate stability to deduce something about the property, e.g., smartcast it.

 Second, a delegated property read calls `getValue` method indirectly, through the generated accessor: